sdanzan/feedistiller/README.md

 >                        --filter-content-type "audio/mpeg" --feed-url http://some_feed.rss`

 See `mix run feedistiller --help` or `Feedistiller.CLI.help` for more informations.
+You can optionally start a GUI for visual feedback with the `--gui` option.

 Alternatively you can build the `feedistiller` standalone executable using `mix escript.build` and run it as `feedistiller [OPTIONS]`.